 Fuzhou Road

-The Fuzhou Road has long been known as the “Culture Street”, though of course, this has a different meaning during the days when the brothels still exist.
+The Fuzhou Road has long been known as the “Culture Street”, though of course, this has a different meaning during the days when the brothels still existed.
 These days, it is still coined as Culture Street because of the musical and theatrical presentations.

 Places to Visit

 There are more than 30 different bookstores within the area of Fuzhou Road.
-In all of Shanghai, it is the place which has the highest density of book stores.
+In all of Shanghai, it is the place that has the highest density of book stores.
 Hence, people who are looking for a new book to read or an excellent reference textbook go to this place.
-The wonderful thing about Fuzhou Road is that it does not only offer books.
+The wonderful thing about Fuzhou Road is that it not only offers books.
 It is also the place where traditional Western and Chinese arts and crafts can be found.
 There are also places for music and film.

 The Shanghai Foreign Languages Bookstore offers three floors of various book titles, both in English and Chinese.
 It is where contemporary magazines and reading materials can be found.
-There are also books for ancient Western and Eastern culture and a whole lot more.
+There are also books for ancient Western and Eastern cultures and a whole lot more.

 Address: 390 Fuzhou Road, Shanghai